 Whether you’re the outdoorsy type or more of a city slicker, Malaysia has something for expats of every kind.
 Beyond being a jewel of Southeast Asia, Malaysia has a reputation for being very tax-friendly.
 This makes it especially attractive to entrepreneurs and business people looking to keep more of the money they earn.
 With relatively relaxed tax laws, Malaysia is a great place for nomads looking to maintain their offshore income.

 There are different advantages and disadvantages to each process.
 Nomads looking for a long-term residence should focus on the MM2H visa program.
+This article will give you an in-depth look at this particular visa.
 If you have a business plan in place, a work permit could be the way to go.
-And expats merely looking for a short breath of fresh air can enjoy Malaysia on a tourist visa.
-The tourist visa is an excellent way for curious nomads to visit the country to find out if it’s somewhere they’d like to stay indefinitely.
+And expats merely looking for a short breath of fresh air or who want to explore Malaysia as a potential future base can enjoy the country on a tourist visa.

-The Malaysia My Second Home program is a great fit for expats frustrated by the large amounts of money expected from other second residence programs.
-Moreover, some of those other programs demand that you actively manage a local business.
-If you don’t see yourself fitting into either of those categories, then the MM2H visa is for you.
-Bear in mind that this program isn’t ideal for entrepreneurs who are just starting their careers.
+The Malaysia My Second Home program is a great fit for expats frustrated by the large amounts of money expected from other second residence programs that often demand that you actively manage a local business.
+However, the program isn’t ideal for entrepreneurs who are just starting their careers.
 This visa program demands that you have funds (approximately $120,000 in liquid assets and $72,000 to invest) and time to spare while completing the process.

 In this article, we’ll discuss: